 - NPID audit is a continuous data collection.
 The next data submission deadline is early 2018.

-The National Cardiovascular Intelligence Network (NCVIN) provides a range of diabetes data, tools and information to support improvement activity.
+Public Heath England and the National Cardiovascular Intelligence Network (NCVIN) provide a range of diabetes data, tools and information to support improvement activity.